DamoM73/space-rescue-tutorials/documentation.md

 - `.fadeout(500)` will fade the sound out over 500ms
 - `.set_volume(0.5)` will set the volume to half (range `0.0` to `1.0`)

-Other methods can be found on the [PyGame mixer docs](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music.play)
+Other methods can be found on the [Pygame mixer docs](https://www.pygame.org/docs/ref/music.html#pygame.mixer.music.play)

 #### `delete_object(obj_name)`